-- a) a clash with the dates identified by CEC as Framework days should be avoided.
-The only Framework dates are 1 October 2021, 21 January 2022, 13 May 2022 - b) the draft Local Authority Education Renewal and Improvement Plan, which sets out clear annual objectives to in incorporated into School Renewal and Improvement Plans, is already with schools.
+- (a) a clash with the dates identified by CEC as Framework days should be avoided.
+The only Framework dates are 30th September 2022, 20th January 2023, and 12th May 2023. - (b) the draft Local Authority Education Renewal and Improvement Plan, which sets out clear annual objectives to in incorporated into School Renewal and Improvement Plans, is already with schools.
 SNCs should consult this when drawing up WTAs, to ensure that they properly resource, though time and personnel, those activities they choose to take forward;

-where schools are taking forward Learning Community cluster priorities, Learning Community cluster dates must be set early enough to inform school WTA/calendar planning.
+(c) where schools are taking forward Learning Community cluster priorities, Learning Community cluster dates must be set early enough to inform school WTA/calendar planning.